I want to troubleshoot errors that I receive when I use Amazon Elastic Container Service (Amazon ECS) Exec on my AWS Fargate tasks.

 To resolve a TargetNotConnectionException error, take the following actions.

-Add the required permissions and confirm that the networking configuration is correct
+Add the required permissions and validate the networking configuration

 Complete the following steps:

-- Add the required permissions to your Amazon ECS task AWS Identity and Access Management (IAM) role.
-If the task IAM role already has the required permissions, then check whether any service control policies (SCPs) block the task's connection to SSM Agent.
+- Add the required permissions to your Amazon ECS task's AWS Identity and Access Management (IAM) role.
+If the task's IAM role already has the required permissions, then make sure that service control policies (SCPs) aren't blocking the task's connection to SSM Agent.

 - If you use Amazon Virtual Private Cloud (Amazon VPC) interface endpoints with Amazon ECS, then create the following endpoints: